coenvalk/coenvalk.github.io/_posts/2020-04-08-Graph-Mining-Update-Presentation.md

 ## What's Next

 While the GLODA, DNODA, and CNA algorithms are implemented, they are not yet very good predictive models.
 Currently, the model naively measures the average distance from one node to each neighbor.
-This may not be ideal as illegal behavior does not necessarily have to be extrodinarily far from the norm.
+This may not be ideal as illegal behavior does not necessarily have to be extraordinarily far from the norm.
 There may be some more nuanced patterns of illicit behavior that we can better capture with a classifier.
 The next step of the project is to include a classifier that takes aggregated data at the global, local, and community level to make more accurate predictions.